partneris/dpd-pakubode-shipping-opencart/README.md

-# dpd-pakubode-shipping-opencart
+# Opencart Shipping Extension for DPD Pakubode

-Opencart Shipping Extension for DPD Pakubode
+This is commercial extension